luzpaz/med/doc/dev/sphinx/fr/medcalc-userguide-api.rst

    :align: center

 What we call MEDMEM library in this document is represented by the orange packages on this diagram.
-The white packages reprensent the old deprecated MEDMEM library.
-The blue packages represent the aditionnal components for field manipulation througth the user interface (TUI and GUI).
+The white packages represent the old deprecated MEDMEM library.
+The blue packages represent the additional components for field manipulation through the user interface (TUI and GUI).

 The MEDMEM library comes also with this set of atomic libraries for